4-en/EvolveTorch/README.md

 ## Getting Started
 Follow the examples and documentation provided in the library to apply genetic algorithms to your optimization problems.
 Experiment with different parameters, mutation strategies, and crossover methods to tailor the algorithm to your specific use case.

-Explore the "testing" directory for practical implementations of genetic algorithms on various optimization problems.
+Explore the "testing" directory for practical implementations of genetic algorithms on some simple optimization problems.

 ### Workflow